contentful/template-blog-webapp-nextjs/README.md

 ## Content preview

-Our Starter Templates are configured to make use of Next.js' [preview mode](https://nextjs.org/docs/advanced-features/preview-mode).
+Our Starter Templates are configured to make use of Next.js' [draft mode](https://nextjs.org/docs/pages/building-your-application/configuring/draft-mode).
 To make use of Contentful's Content Preview we requires a few changes to be made in the code, and in Contentful.

 ### Adjustments in code

 1. Set a unique value for `process.env.CONTENTFUL_PREVIEW_SECRET` in your environment variables.
 This value should be kept secret and only known to the API route and the CMS.
-2. Configure the entry preview URLs in Contentful to match the preview API route's URL structure.
+2. Configure the entry preview URLs in Contentful to match the draft API route's URL structure.
 This can be done in the Contentful web interface under "Settings" for each content type.
 For more information see: https://www.contentful.com/help/setup-content-preview/#preview-content-in-your-online-environment
-3. The preview API route is already written in the app and can be found in `pages/api/preview.js`.
+3. The draft mode API route is already written in the app and can be found in `pages/api/draft.page.tsx`.
 This route checks for a valid secret and slug before redirecting to the corresponding page*.
-4. To exit preview mode, use the `clearPreviewData` method and redirect the user back to the index page.
-This route is already written in the app and can be found in `pages/api/exit-preview.js`.
+4. To disable draft mode, navigate to the `/api/disable-draft` route.
+This route is already exist in the app and can be found in `pages/api/disable-draft.page.tsx`.

 _*The `slug` field is optional; When not passed we redirect the page to the root of the domain._